dedis/popstellar/docs/protocol.md

 A server sends a heartbeat to its peers in order to attest that:

 - it is alive
-- it received a certain set of messages
+- it received and sent a certain set of messages

-Heartbeat are to be sent based on channel activity and time intervals.
+Heartbeat messages are to be sent based on channel activity and time intervals.
 The initial implementation will only rely on fixed time intervals.
+The set of messages represents the internal state of the server (messages that the server has received and sent).

 RPC